VikramjeetSinghKundu/HCD-book-recommender/README.md

 git clone https://github.com/VikramjeetSinghKundu/HCD-book-recommender.git \
 cd HCD-book-recommender

-# 2. One-Liner bootstrap which exectues a script where we create a venv, install dependencies and handles common pitfalls and issues
+# 2. One-Liner bootstrap which exectues a script where we create a venv, install dependencies and handle common pitfalls and issues.
 ./devsetup.sh           # ← one‑liner bootstrap

 # 3. Activate the virtual environment